pauljickling/notes/README.md

-# notes
+# Notes
-Notes for various programming concepts
+Notes for various programming concepts.
+Assumes some basic familiarity with the concept in order to provide a succinct explanation.